unpoly/unpoly/src/unpoly/pages/providing-html.md

 Other elements parsed from the document string will be discarded.

-Rendering a `<template>` {#template}
+Rendering a `<template>`
 ------------------------

-Instead of passing an HTML string, you may also refer to a [`<template>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).
+Instead of passing an HTML string, you may also refer to a [`<template>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) in any attribute or option that accepts HTML:
-This is useful for using the same HTML multiple times, or when you don't want to embed long HTML strings into attributes.

-To refer to a template, pass its CSS selector to any attribute or option that accepts HTML:

 ```html